-GP and Consultant case study: Paediatrics
+GP and consultant case study: Paediatric 2WW Pathway

-Dr O'Flanagan and Dr Neuling share the benefits of the new Paediatric 2WW pathway in UHCW, available via Consultant Connect.
+Dr O'Flanagan and Dr Neuling share the benefits of the new Paediatric 2WW Pathway at the University Hospitals of Coventry and Warwickshire Foundation Trust, available via Consultant Connect.

 GP and Consultant case study: Paediatrics - Consultant Connect

-“It’s timesaving.
-The service bypasses switchboard, and you get instant responses to your questions from specialist consultants.”
+‘It’s time-saving.
+The service bypasses switchboard, and you get instant responses to your questions from specialist consultants.’

-GP and Consultant case study: Paediatrics
+GP and consultant case study: Paediatric 2WW Pathway

 Clinician experience

-Dr Lucy O’Flanagan, a GP at Springfield Medical Practice in Coventry has been using the service – she comments,
+Dr Lucy O’Flanagan, a GP at Springfield Medical Practice in Coventry, has been using the service – she comments:

-“It’s timesaving.
-The service bypasses switchboard, and you get instant responses to your questions from specialist consultants.”
-She adds, “I want to say thank you for the service and to the consultants who answer calls.
-This pathway will improve patient care and is more efficient for GPs.”
+‘It’s time-saving.
+The service bypasses switchboard, and you get instant responses to your questions from specialist consultants.
+I want to say thank you for the service and to the consultants who answer calls.
+This pathway will improve patient care and is more efficient for clinicians.’

-“I have found that being able to speak directly with the GP that has seen the patient invaluable.
-Previously some GPs would take up the offer of telephone contact but would have to wait on hold through switchboard for a bleep response.
+‘I have found that being able to speak directly with the clinician who has seen the patient is invaluable.
+Previously some clinicians would take up the offer of telephone contact but would have to wait on hold through switchboard for a bleep response.
 The new system connects immediately.
-I am able to gather additional information that enables clearer decision making about whether the child needs to be seen the same day in our ED, or as soon as possible in clinic, or does not need to be seen as other investigations or watchful waiting can be advised.
-I am able to accept the patient immediately and book into clinic promptly.
+I am able to gather additional information that enables clearer decision-making about whether the child needs to be seen the same day in our ED, or as soon as possible in the clinic, or does not need to be seen as other investigations or watchful waiting can be advised.
+I am able to accept the patient immediately and book into the clinic promptly.
 The e-referral form system is slower as it often takes several days to come through to a clinician to triage.
-The messaging system also means that additional information such as results can be shared and further secure communication can continue between the GP and consultant on the case.”
+The messaging system also means that additional information such as results can be shared and further secure communication can continue between the clinician and consultant on the case.’

 Initial Patient Presentation